 Promoting British Modern Values

-Pupils have the opportunity to have their voices heard through our School Council, with their elected representatives, whole school Assemblies, and Pupil Questionnaires.
-Our School Values and Behaviour policies involve rewards and sanctions which the pupils reflect on and adhere to.
+Pupils have the opportunity to have their voices heard through our School Council, with their elected representatives, whole school worship and assemblies, and pupil questionnaires.
+Our school values and behaviour policies involve rewards and sanctions which the pupils reflect on and adhere to.
 The Head-teacher’s door is always open for children who might have ideas or queries as to the organisation of the school.
 We believe that children should have the confidence to speak out and believe that they can effect change and make a difference.

 The Rule of Law:

 The importance of rules and laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days through positive behaviour management, through RE, PSHE and school collective worship time.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-They are given the opportunity to devise their own rules for the playground, Care Club and school life.
 We emphasise and reinforce the need for rules which keep us safe throughout our curriculum and activities.
 Through our PE and Sport curriculum children understand the need for rules and fair play.
 We encourage children to develop self-control.
 Visits from authorities such as the Police are a regular part of our calendar and help reinforce this message.

 As a Values School part of our school Values and Behaviour policies have revolved around Core Values such as ‘Respect’, and pupils have been part of discussions and collective worship related to what this means and how it is shown.
 Values are taught explicitly through RE, SMSC and collective worship and are shared with home through newsletters and website information.
-This is further highlighted in our work with our partnership schools.
 Adults around the school promote respect for others as do older children who have suitable, age related, tasks and responsibilities.
 This is reiterated through our classroom and learning rules, as well as our behaviour, SMSC and Values policies.
 We further develop respect by ensuring that there are many visits, trips and opportunities for children to learn all about other faiths, creeds and cultures not just in this country but around the world.

 Tolerance of those of Different Faiths and Beliefs: